 “In addition, due to the strong handling structure in Pittsburgh, plus the uncongested situation of freighter operations, it presents us excellent opportunities for expansion.”

-International cargo service like Qatar can also help the region by offering local businesses improved access to global markets, said Doug Bañez, principal advisor to Logistics Capital & Strategy, an advisory firm serving management, private equity and other stakeholders in supply chain-intensive industries.
+International cargo service like Qatar can also help the region by offering local businesses improved access to global markets, said Doug Bañez, principal adviser to Logistics Capital & Strategy, an advisory firm serving management, private equity and other stakeholders in supply chain-intensive industries.

 “The co-location of transportation and logistics facilities, that’s been a successful model in the U.S.,” Bañez said.
 “You start to get more activity related to trade and international trade and that can benefit the airport.”